Mik-el/3DVideoPlayer/README.md

 Source code of the official app in stock ROMs.

 # Advantage of this fork:
-The source code of the 3d stock player has been converted from the old eclipse project to a new Android studio project by me, Mik-el.
+* I converted the source code from an old Eclipse porject to a new Android Studio project.
+* Added 4 new languages: Italian, Spanish, Portuguese, German.
+* Improved original English text

 # Relevance:
 This app is the cornerstone for future developments of: